There and back again? Neutral outflows in z~3.5 quiescent galaxies: Data and methods

 \citet{hamadoucheDeepDiveTracingEarly2026} model the star formation histories (SFHs) of the \DD~targets with \texttt{Bagpipes} \citep{carnallInferringStarFormation2018}, and found that most of them recently ($\sim$400 Myr) concluded their major star-formation that lasted for a range of short (100-200 Myr) and long ($>300$ Myr) timescales, and now they have very low ongoing (on 100 Myr timescales) star formation rates (SFRs, $\sim 1$ \Msunyr).

-We begin by examining the 10 \DD~main targets + 17 \DD~field targets, for a total of 27 massive QGs selected by multiple criteria \citep[UVJ diagram, low specific SFR from SED modeling, and strength of the $D_{\rm n}4000$ index; see Section 2 in][]{itoDeepDiveDeepDive2025}.
+We begin by examining the 10 \DD~primary targets + 17 \DD~secondary targets, for a total of 27 massive QGs.
 To estimate the excess \nai~D absorption from the ISM, careful removal of the stellar continuum contribution is required.
 We excluded DD-82 because it emits very strong Balmer lines that infill the stellar absorption features, making it difficult to separate the emission from the continuum and to constrain the stellar velocity dispersion from \sps\,(SPS).
-Moreover, some properties are reminiscent of those of a Little Red Dot \citep{mattheeLittleRedDots2024}, suggesting caution in interpreting its continuum emission.
+Moreover, some properties (strong emission lines, red and compact with \reff$=0.41^{+0.06}_{-0.05}$ kpc, shallow Balmer break) are reminiscent of those of a Little Red Dot \citep{mattheeLittleRedDots2024}, suggesting caution in interpreting its continuum emission.
 We also exclude DD-317 and DD-327 because their Balmer absorption lines are largely not covered by \nirspec, given their lower redshifts (z=2.68 and z=2.62, respectively), leaving us unable to constrain the SPS modeling.
 Finally, we exclude DD-144 as its \nai~D is partially blocked by the NIRSpec detection gap.
 After excluding DD-82, DD-144, DD-317, and DD-327 from further analysis, we obtain a final sample of 23 targets with $2.82 \leq z \leq 4.62$.